Adam Grace: Career

 Grace is a founding member of Truth & Salvage Co.
 On May 25, 2010, the band released its debut album, Truth & Salvage Co., on Silver Arrow/Megaforce Records.
 Produced by Chris Robinson, of the Black Crowes, it features 12 tracks (including the four previously released on their 2009 EP of the same name).
 The album gained early attention from such media outlets as USA Today and All Music Guide and set the stage for the band to embark on a summer tour across the United States.
 The 43-date run marked the band's first headlining tour of non-club venues and included performances at a number of high-profile summer festivals, including Bonnaroo, Beale Street Music Festival, Wakarusa, Stagecoach Festival, High Sierra Music Festival and Red Rocks.

 The band's song "Them Jeans," a bonus track on the iTunes version of their debut, was subsequently selected by Gap Jeans to be featured on the fashion retailer's new iPad e-commerce application.

 The band released their second record, Pick Me Up, on Megaforce/Sony RED on July 23, 2013.
 The record was co-produced by the band and Jon Ashley with Bill Reynolds handling the mix.
 Recorded as a "joyous tour de force" at Echo Mountain studio in Asheville, NC, the album features 12 original tracks and a cover of Joe South's Grammy-winning 1968 hit "Games People Play."

 With his band, Grace has made appearances on CMT's Concrete Country, The Late Late Show with Craig Ferguson, and numerous radio and television shows.
 They would also tour extensively with The Avett Brothers.

 In 2014, Grace teamed up with Sam Holt to form Remembering Mikey, a musical tribute to Widespread Panic's founding guitarist Michael Houser, who died of pancreatic cancer in 2002.
 They toured to raise money for cancer awareness.

 In 2014, Grace also founded Conjuror.Community, an online club for magicians and performers.
 They claim to be "the world's best magic club" and provide resources for magicians to learn magic, grow new skills, book shows, and gain experience in the performing arts.
-Currently, From 2014 to 2021, Grace appeared in the weekly webisode, CC LIVE, produced by the Conjuror Community Network.
+Since 2014, Grace appeared in the weekly webisode, CC LIVE, produced by the Conjuror Community Network.
 Along with world-renowned card magician, Aaron Fisher, they founded the Conjuror Community Club.

+In 2025, Grace appeared in a CNN news segment covering reported paranormal activity at the Lord Baltimore Hotel in Baltimore, Maryland.
+The feature included an interview with Grace discussing his experience during the Conjuror Community Summit held at the hotel earlier that year.